snokvist/ip2uart/README.md

 - Use `-v` one or more times to print one-line transfer statistics each second.
 - When `telemetry_detect` is enabled, verbose mode reports per-type CRSF counters plus MSP and MAVLink frame counts for UART and UDP flows.
+- Telemetry detection is per direction; once CRSF, MSP, or MAVLink is recognized, that parser is reused for the source while raw forwarding continues for other protocols so mixed telemetry can flow without disruption.